Railroad Air Brake Test (CFR 232, 238) – Virtual Interactive Guide (VIG)

 To make procedural knowledge readily available in classroom training and in the field, Railroads can deploy a Virtual Interactive Guide (VIG) covering the Air Brake Test process.

 The VIG guides workforce through steps of the Air Brake Test with individual steps in both text and 3D animation.
 Ability to replay, move forward/back, search and jump to steps.
 Necessary safety and technical information is displayed.

 Used for: Classroom Training, Self-paced refresher, Job Aid (Field) tool.

 Possible train defects:

 Car types: Gondola, Flat, Box, Tanker, Hopper, Well/Intermodal.

 Available on PC, Mac, iOS, Android

 1. Improved knowledge of air brake components and functions and Increased efficiency when performing the Air Brake Test.

-2. Reduced need for live equipment (Locomotives/Freight cars allocated for training).
+2. Reduced need for live equipment (Locomotives/Rail cars allocated for training).

 3. Readily available refresher training tool.

 Using the VIG, employees should be able to: